Research and Community Initiatives

 Overview

-USF’s Family Study Center (FSC) has been an internationally recognized hub for cutting edge thinking and research on coparenting in diverse family systems.
+USF’s Family Study Center (FSC) has been an internationally recognized hub for cutting edge thinking and research on coparenting in family systems.
 From smaller scale community initiatives co-developed with and carried out in partnership with community leaders and local agency collaborators, to larger scale federally sponsored investigations, randomized trials, and implementation studies, the FSC continues to provide national and global leadership in helping to better understand coparenting and its impact on early child development.
-We explore solutions that honor the full diversity of modern families and family configurations, such as our innovative Focused Coparenting Consultation model that has been modified for unmarried, divorced, and multigenerational families, and for families reestablishing adaptive rhythms after a period of child welfare involvement.
+We explore solutions that honor modern families and family configurations, such as our innovative Focused Coparenting Consultation model that has been modified for unmarried, divorced, and multigenerational families, and for families reestablishing adaptive rhythms after a period of child welfare involvement.
 In everything we do, we work to assure that all family voices are heard, honored, and supported.

 Current and Ongoing Research Programs